ddsediri/CLJNEPCF/README.md

 * sigma = 1.1%: **200**
 * sigma = 1.5%: **200**
 * sigma = 2.0%: **200**
+- If point clouds do not have the associated point normals, the inference script will throw an assertion error.

 ## Dataset
 Please place the Test directory within the ```Dataset``` directory such that the paths for the Test set is ```Dataset/Test```.